noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

       - give all interactive elements an accessible name
         - i.e. apply an label element or `aria-label` attribute to all interactive elements (e.g. inputs)

   - common aria use-cases

     - semantics
       - use appropriate html5 and then aria roles & attributes to provide effective semantic meaning to content

     - descriptive labels
       - whenever you need to provide additional context to HTML elements like buttons or links
         - `aria-label='your extended description'`

     - alerts
       - inform assistive technologies of important events in response to user interactions or application life cycles by adding aria `live regions` and `alert messages` to HTML elements
         - `<div class='alert-message' role='alert'>something happened!</div>`
         - `aria-live=assert`

     - relationships
       - use aria attributes on elements who are related
         - e.g. `aria-controls=someid.id=controllerid` && `someelement.id=someid.aria-labeledby=controllerid`

     - forms
+      - structure
+        - organized related sections of a form into fieldsets
+      - labeling
         - add aria attributes to form elements to support screen readers and other assistive technologies
-        - organized related sections of a form into fieldsets
+      - events
         - use inline form errors that appear next to form control that causes the error
           - e.g. `aria-required` for controls and `aria-autocomplete`

     - taborder
       - some elements must automaically receive keyboard focus
         - `skip to main content` links
         - ...TODO
       - some application states require specific tab order restraints
         - when a modal/popup/etc is open taborder should be constrained to elements within the component and not be permitted on lower dimensions

-      - high contrast
+    - color contrast & intensity

+    - navigation
+      - skip navigation

+    - image handling

     - text resize

+    - search form and presentation

+    - drag and drop

+    - html5 vs aria
+      - remove duplicate tags
+      - remove null tags

 ## WCAG: quick reference